Q.

 I cannot afford the dues to become a member (or to renew my

-membership); does that mean that I can not be a member?
+membership); does that mean that I cannot be a member?

 A.